TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

 Tag      | Status         |  Changes
 ---------|----------------| --------------------------
-1.1.0    | on-going       | Support of different Jupyter versions, Support of multiple MQTT brokers 1.0.0    | stable         | Initial, first version
+1.1.0    | on-going       | Support of different Jupyter versions, Support of multiple MQTT brokers, InfluxDB added 1.0.0    | stable         | Initial, first version

 If you want to build the docker image locally, perform (this is not necessary if you follow the installation instructions below).